awsdocs/amazon-appstream2-developer-guide/doc_source/web-browser-user.md

 1. Choose the options that correspond to the keys that you want to remap\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/appstream2/latest/developerguide/images/AppStream-Mac-Key-Remapping-for-Windows.png)

+## Video and Audio Conferencing<a name="web-browser-video-audio"></a>

+AppStream 2\.0 real\-time audio\-video \(AV\) redirects your local webcam video and microphone audio input to AppStream 2\.0 streaming sessions\.
+That way, you can use your local devices for video and audio conferencing within your AppStream 2\.0 streaming session\.

+**To use a local webcam and microphone within an AppStream 2\.0 streaming session**

+1. Connect to AppStream 2\.0 from a Chromium\-based web browser, including Google Chrome and Microsoft Edge\.
+**Note**
+Most popular HTML5 compatible browsers support audio input in an AppStream 2\.0 session, including Chrome, Edge, and Firefox\.
+**Note**
+If your web browser doesn't support video or audio input, the options won't appear on the AppStream 2\.0 toolbar\.

+1. Configure your web browser’s camera and microphone permissions to set default devices and allow access to AppStream 2\.0\.
+**Note**
+For information about how to configure Google Chrome, see [Use your camera & microphone](https://support.google.com/chrome/answer/2693767)\.

+1. In the top\-left of the AppStream 2\.0 toolbar, choose the Settings icon, and then choose **Enable webcam**\.
+**Note**
+If the microphone or webcam icons don't appear in the **Settings** menu, contact your AppStream 2\.0 administrator\.
+Your web browser might not support video or audio input, or your administrator might need to perform additional configuration tasks\.
+For more information, see [Real\-Time Audio\-Video \(Client for Windows\)](client-system-requirements-feature-support.md#feature-support-real-time-av)\.

+1. Depending on your web browser settings, you might be prompted to allow the camera to be used by your web browser\.
+Choose **Allow** to enable your camera\.

+1. In the top\-left of the AppStream 2\.0 toolbar, choose the Settings icon, and then choose **Enable microphone**\.

+1. Depending on your web browser settings, you might be prompted to the microphone to be used by your web browser\.
+Choose **Allow** to enable your microphone\.
+**Note**
+If you have more than one webcam or microphone and want to change the devices that you use for streaming within an AppStream 2\.0 session, you must clear your web browser settings for the AppStream 2\.0 website URL and configure default devices\.
+Then, refresh your browser or start a new session for the changes to take effect, and repeat the above steps to enable your webcam and microphone\.

 ## Drawing Tablets<a name="web-browser-drawing-tablets-user"></a>